Collect and utilize customer preferences at scale

 Create a system customers could actually trust

-Create a unified, omnichannel preferences ecosystem that allows customers to clearly express what matters to them—and ensures those preferences are consistently honored across every touchpoint.
+Create a unified, omnichannel preferences ecosystem that allows customers to clearly express what matters to them, and ensures those preferences are consistently honored across every channel: app, web, email, & in-store.

 Collect